 Don’t skimp on design

-Making your company profile appealing to the eye will not only increase its chances of being read, it increases chances of all of it being read.
-This is important for your readers getting to the juicy part that could ultimately lead to them converting.
+Making your company profile appealing to the eye will not only increase its chances of being read, but it also increases the chances of all of it being read.
+This is important for your readers to get to the juicy part that could ultimately lead to them converting.

 Making the company profile a large body of text will not help in any way.
 Break the flow with images, lists, bold colours, and well-formatted text boxes.
 Use these to showcase the most relevant information.